alebrandi/Rotten-Tomatoes-reviews-sentiment-analysis/README.md

 ## Description

 I scraped the reviews from Rotten Tomatoes using BeautifulSoup and relying on Selenium to click on the next button.

-The reviews are then incorporated in a Pandas dataframe.
+The reviews are then incorporated in a Pandas dataframe and analyzed using VADER.

-The reviews are then analyzed using VADER